 - What are the applicant’s expectations from the program.

-- English language test required for students applying from Countries where the official language is not English.
-A pdf copy of the scores can be submitted via e-mail with the application documents:
+- English language test required for students applying from Countries where the official language is not English. a pdf copy of the scores can be submitted via e-mail with the application documents:

 - Test Of English as a Foreign Language (TOEFL): Minimum score of 80 (iBT internet test).